stoneLeaf/minesweeper-angular/README.md

 ## License

-This project codebase is under the [MIT license](LICENSE).
 The logo is based on the [official Angular logo](https://angular.io/presskit) which is under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

-All other graphics are by me and also under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+This project's codebase is under the [MIT license](LICENSE) and its graphics under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).